 If you are a more serious gamer, don’t discount the M32CD completely yet.
 This base computer can be upgraded to yield an overall cost-effective gaming computer, which a lot of people have done.

-Since this seems to be such a common practice, we decided to compare the M32CD hardware with our $500 Gaming PC Build, which is a similar price point to the M32CD.
+Since this seems to be such a common practice, we decided to compare the M32CD hardware with our $500 Gaming PC Build, which is a similar price point to the M32CD at the time of writing.

 First of all, we compared the CPUs.
 As previously stated, the processor on the M32CD is excellent, one of the latest and it does outperform the lower model i3 that we’ve specified in our $500 build according to the synthetic benchmark test scores below.
 However, you’ll notice that the i3-6100 that we’ve chosen for our $500 build offers more performance per dollar spent, which is why we opted for that processor for that build (allowing more to spend on a graphics card is a better approach when selecting components for a gaming computer).